Updated January 2021

-- Manage and Operate the Beat and Temptations: students manage, decide on stock and staff the two food/snack stores in the school.
+- Manage and Operate the school store: students manage, decide on stock and staff the two food/snack stores in the school.

 - Event Week: learn great marketing skills by running your own school event at lunch or after school.
 Who will be the most successful??

 The course is designed to take students through the stages required to develop and begin to operate a business.
 It covers the personal characteristics that make an entrepreneur, the elements of a viable business, and helps the students assess strengths and weaknesses in order to make good choices about their enterprises.
 The course will cover the necessary steps in writing a business plan and help students organize for operating a business and provide the opportunity to begin running a business of their own.
 This is an ideal course for students who are interested in starting or managing a business in the future.
 Open to students in grades 11 and 12.

 A unique interdisciplinary course, Business and Organizational Behaviour 12 taps into the fields of business, psychology, and career education.
 This course is ideal for students interested in the study of psychology and human behaviour in a business or workplace environment.
 In this class, students will learn how to work with people with different personalities, motivate and manage employees, conduct business with people from different cultures, handle conflicts and negotiate successfully, develop skills to be an effective leader, and more.

 This course is valuable for students pursuing any career field as the skills they learn through this course are transferable from the classroom to their career work environments.
 Open to all students in grade 11 or 12.

 Computer Applications 9/10